HNx1/IdentityLM/README.md

 ### Background

-- Recently a [paper](https://arxiv.org/pdf/2301.10226.pdf) about watermarking LM output was awarded outstanding paper at ICML, which brought it to my attention.
+- Recently a [paper](https://arxiv.org/pdf/2301.10226.pdf) about watermarking LM output was awarded outstanding paper at ICML.
 It's a very interesting paper - I highly recommend reading it as it explains the logic behind the logit biasing and token grouping, and also why I'm excited about minimal perplexity loss and the potential of beam search.
 - The paper focuses on distinguishing model generated vs human content - how can OpenAI for example mark GPT-4 output so that they can find it in the future?
   The logit biasing they use really piqued my interest and I started thinking